celtera/avendish/book/src/gpu/draw.md

 a pipeline should not depend on any concrete GPU API and should be doable in the simplest possible way: the code should be defined in terms of its absolute minimal requirements in order to enable it to work on the widest range of systems possible.

+Just like we have done so far, we provide "helper types" which are entirely optional but can reduce wrist strain :-) Bindings have zero dependency on any of the helper types and namespaces (`halp`, `gpp`) shown here -- everything depends on the shape of things.

 ## Limitations
 - We assume a specific shader language (Vulkan-compatible GLSL 4.5), any ideas to improve this are welcome.
 - The only binding so far is being developed in [ossia score](https://ossia.io) on top of the Qt RHI which inspired this quite a bit.